svaughn/term_search/README.md

 Note: Google will throw up a CAPTCH test every so often.
 The script gives you 10 minutes to solve it so that the script can continue

+Also Note: This script uses Selenium 1.2 module.
+You can get it from the PowerShell Gallery using this command:
+  Install-Module -Name Selenium -RequiredVersion 1.2